Dr Trevor Daya-Winterbottom

-Trevor is a regular contributor to refereed law journals and legal monographs published in New Zealand and internationally, and presents papers at international law conferences.
+He is a regular contributor to refereed law journals and legal monographs, and presents papers at international law conferences.
 He also writes and presents submissions to Parliamentary Select Committees, Royal Commissions and Boards of Inquiry on the implications of draft legislation and policy.

 Contact DetailsEmail: [email protected]